ccs-amsterdam/FSS-R-course/readme.md

 The course is organized collaboratively by various colleagues from the faculty of social sciences.
 Everybody is welcome to join at any time.
-Below, you’ll find an overview of the planned sessions in the summer semester 2022.
+Below, you’ll find an overview of the planned sessions in the **summer semester 2022**.

-The course sessions take place Thursdays between **15.30** and **17.00**. *The room will be announced shortly.*

 ## Overview